PalmeseMattia/Xtal/README.md

 # Xtal

-A single file C unit test tool (a lot of words...).
+A single file C unit test tool.

 Create your own library or just compile your test file with xtal.c.
 I know, unity is quite good, but with xtal you don't need to explicitly run every test.

 Take a look at the examples.

 ### Syntax: